iamademar/profile-form/README.md

-Here’s an improved and visually appealing version of the **Profile Form Frontend** README:

----

 # 🎨 Profile Form Frontend

 A modern web application built with Next.js that provides real-time user management capabilities through seamless integration with a Rails backend.